 Beginner’s guide to riding a bike to work

-Getting the right bike to suit you makes all the difference to enjoying a ride.
-If you’re planning to commute into work or are spending most of your time on the road or a bike path, either a hybrid or a road bike is going to be your best bet, with skinny tyres and a light frame getting you around quickly.
-If you’re looking to spend more time off road and make the most of Victoria's great rail trails, a mountain bike will be your best option.
-When buying your bike it’s important to make sure you get the right size.
-Head to your local bike shop to make sure you get a bike that fits you and your needs.
-(More: Victoria's second-hand bike peddlers.)
+Getting the right bike to suit you makes all the difference when it comes to enjoying a ride.
+If you’re planning to commute to work or are spending most of your time on the road or a bike path, either a hybrid or a road bike is going to be your best bet, with skinny tyres and a light frame getting you around quickly.